cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 ## Description

 The **LoRa_rp2040_Driver** project is an open source project based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), [Lora Radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280), and [freeRTOS](https://www.freertos.org/).
 It's goal is to give hobbyists and developers a strong starting point for their projects involving Lora.
-This project is the [PHY layer](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) of the Lora modem, with [LoRaWAN](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) functionality coming soon.
+This project is the [PHY layer](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) of the Lora modem, with [LoRaWAN](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) functionality coming.

 ## Functionality
 An open driver for [LoRa](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) would not easily allow for the expansion of an application.